zenmark29/zenmark29.github.io/README.md

-I did succeed in getting the pages on the internet.
-Now I'm learning how to merge.
+OK.
+I'm back to play some more...